gbn088/gbn088.github.io/README.md

 - There is always enough time; but not enough priorities

-- Slow is Smart, Smart is Smooth, Smooth is fast
+- Smart is Slow, Smart is Smooth, Smooth is Fast